AYLIEN/datascience-project-quickstarter/README.md

 docker run -p 8000:8000 -e --rm -it zs-classifier:0.1
 ```

-Deployment will be easy once you have a working Docker image!

 ## Creating a New Project
 The sample project included with the repo is a simple example of an NLP research idea and a resulting tool.